-The department's Anthropological Studies Center (ASC) houses an archaeology laboratory and a cultural resources management facility.
-ASC maintains collections of artifacts, archaeological site records and maps, photographs, manuscripts and recordings, and a specialized research library.
-The ASC website can be found at www.sonoma.edu/asc/.
-The Northwest Information Center (NWIC), an adjunct of the State Office of Historic Preservation, manages historical records, resources, reports, and maps; supplies historical resources information to the private and public sectors; and compiles and provides a referral list of qualified historical resources consultants.
-The NWIC website is www. sonoma.edu/NWIC.
-In addition to archaeologists and other anthropologists, participating faculty in the CRM program include historians, geographers, soil scientists, and environmental planners.
+The department's Anthropological Studies Center houses an archaeology laboratory and a cultural resources management facility.
+ASC maintains collections of artifacts, archaeological site records and maps, photographs, manuscripts and tapes, and a specialized research library.
+The Anthropological Studies Center website can be found at www.sonoma.edu/asc/.
+The Northwest Information Center, an adjunct of the State Office of Historic Preservation, manages historical records, resources, reports, and maps; supplies historical resources information to the private and public sectors; and compiles and provides a referral list of qualified historical resources consultants.
+In addition to archaeologists and other anthropologists, participating faculty in the CRM program include historians, biologists, geographers, soil scientists, and geologists.